Special Education Director

 Kootenai Classical Academy Special Education and Student Services

-Child Find
+Adopted Child Find Policy:

-Kootenai Classical Academy (KCA), has been authorized by the Idaho Public Charter School Commission to provide a free and appropriate classical education for all its students while furnishing support for students with other learning.
+Kootenai Classical Academy has been authorized by the Idaho Public Charter School Commission to provide a free and appropriate classical education for all its students while furnishing support for students with other learning.
 KCA adheres to the following “child find” practices to identify and serve such students, through the provision of Individual Education Plans (IEP), 504 plans and Response to Intervention (RTI) programs, under all applicable federal, state, and district laws, policies, and guidelines.

-Family and Community
+Family & Community

-Student Services
+Student Support:

 The following multi-tier system is used by KCA in our RTI process: